Document

 Unfortunately most of her work is lost due to the flooding of the house after the destruction of Kakhovka dam in June 2023.
 Sadly, the war keeps destroying the cultural heritage of my homeland.
 So this is my humble love letter to her.

-Price includes instruction and pattern.
+Price includes instruction.

 Event